bhdevops-sys/landing_monitoring/landing_monitoring.md

    - Complete the required fields including species, capture site, weight, and price.
    - Submit the entry for verification.

-4. **Receiving Feedback:**
+4. **Viewing Reports:**
-   - Stay updated on the status of your submission through notifications regarding verification results.
+   - uon request a link will be shared to the reports section to visual analysis provided by Power BI.

 ---